AmarPan/simon-game/README.md

 - [:x:] Add a fast mode

-- [ ] Add a hard mode with 8 colors instead of 4
+- [:x:] Add a hard mode with 8 colors instead of 4

 - [ ] Add a hard mode with faster computer selections